 However, as Kliman points out, “the specialist literature has all but ignored Böhm-Bawerk’s critique” since the Keynesian economist Paul Samuelson dismissed him, in the midst of his own attack on Marx in 1971.
 (Samuelson’s attack is another story.
 It was extremely influential but also highly peculiar, and its timing was clearly politically motivated; it was an attempt to counter the increasing popularity of Marx at the time among radicalised students.)
 Any idea that Böhm-Bawerk remains a powerful enemy of Marx must flounder on the fact that his ideas have had little direct influence on anyone in the major debate for more than forty years.
 That does not, of course, make him wrong (Kliman admits that Böhm-Bawerk may have been abandoned partly for political reasons), but it does make him largely irrelevant.

 You see, although Böhm-Bawerk began the critical focus on Marx’s account of value/price transformation, the contradiction he supposedly detects in Marx is actually not the one that formed the basis of the long-running transformation debate.
-That debate is really based on a different objection, stemming from the work of a Russian economist called Ladislaus von Bortkiewicz (who was a Ricardian, by the way, not a marginalist like Böhm-Bawerk).
-Bortkiewicz had some precursors in his argument, but it was he who supposedly ‘disproved’ Marx’s account of values and prices using mathematical ‘corrections’ - a line of attack that has bemused and convinced generations of economists away from Marx’s actual ideas.
+That debate is really based on a different objection, stemming from the work of a Russian economist called Ladislaus von Bortkiewicz.
+Bortkiewicz, who was sympathetic to Walrasian marginalism, had some precursors in his argument, but it was he who supposedly ‘disproved’ Marx’s account of values and prices using mathematical ‘corrections’ - a line of attack that has bemused and convinced generations of economists away from Marx’s actual ideas.

 Without wishing to sound paranoid, it seems possible that, Böhm-Bawerk having identified Marx’s account of the transformation of values into prices as a supposed weak spot, bourgeois ideology was simply unwilling to abandon its attack on that supposed weak spot, and simply changed weapons without a beat.